 - Belief in “freedom” or some other positive societal value

 - Opinions on physical violence

-Without these shared traits, there’d be no reason for this source of intense internal conflict.
+Without a shared trait like this, there'd be no reason for intense internal conflict.
 There would only be stark opposition, and the relationship would never find any depth.

 So as you plan the latter sections of your heroic journey, make sure you get your Shadow right by designing shared traits with your Hero to keep things interesting.

 2. The Stakes: Make Them Both Specific and General

 When the time comes for the Hero to face the Shadow late in the journey, the stakes need to be higher than ever.